 Art Therapy Is More than Drawing

 Despite the limited view some may have of art therapy, the practice is more than drawing with crayons or painting with watercolors.
-Art therapy and expressive arts therapy utilize endless artistic ventures to benefit their clients.
+Art therapy and expressive arts therapy are types of experiential therapy that utilize endless artistic ventures to benefit their clients.

 Of course, art therapy may involve a person creating art with markers and paper, but it also involves numerous, forms of creation, such as: